szilard/benchm-dl/README.md

 Tensorflow uses only 1 GPU even on the multi-GPU server (maybe because of small dataset/model).

+mxnet can be set to use multiple GPUs, but then it runs slower (probably because of small dataset/model).

 Theano obtained multi-GPU support only recently and that feature has not been added to Keras yet.